TL;DR

 PMI does NOT cover chronic or pre-existing conditions.

 This is why acting before burnout becomes a chronic, long-term problem is essential.
-Securing PMI when you are healthy ensures that if digital-related health issues arise in the future, they are covered as new, acute conditions.
+Securing PMI when you are healthy can help make it more likely that if digital-related health issues arise in the future, they may be covered as new, acute conditions.

 Here are the key elements we help you tailor: